Gardasil 9 HPV Vaccine Description

-Merck Sharp & Dohme Corp., a subsidiary of Merck & Co., Inc., produces the Gardasil 9 vaccine.
+Merck Sharp & Dohme Corp., a Merck & Co., Inc. subsidiary, produces the Gardasil 9 vaccine.

 Gardasil 9 HPV Vaccine Indication

 Gardasil 9 helps protect girls and women ages 9 to 45 against cervical, vaginal, vulvar, and anal cancers and genital warts caused by 9 types of HPV.
-It also is indicated to help protect boys and men ages 9 to 45 against anal cancer and genital warts caused by those same HPV types.
+It is also indicated to help protect boys and men ages 9 to 45 against anal cancer and genital warts caused by HPV types.

-The U.S. FDA approved an expanded indication for GARDASIL 9 for the prevention of oropharyngeal cancers caused by HPV types 16, 18, 31, 33, 45, 52, and 58.
+The U.S. FDA approved an expanded indication for GARDASIL 9 to prevent oropharyngeal cancers caused by HPV types 16, 18, 31, 33, 45, 52, and 58.
 The oropharyngeal and head and neck cancer indication are approved under accelerated approval based on effectiveness in preventing HPV-related anogenital disease.
-Continued approval for this indication may be contingent upon verification and description of clinical benefit in a confirmatory trial which is currently underway.
+Continued approval for this indication may be contingent upon verification and clinical benefit description in a confirmatory trial, which is currently underway.

 GARDASIL 9 may not fully protect everyone, nor will it protect against diseases caused by other HPV types or against diseases not caused by HPV.
 GARDASIL 9 does not prevent all types of cervical, vulvar, vaginal, anal, or head and neck cancers